AlexSmall96/Portfolio-Project-1/README.md

 ## Project Goals

 This site is intended to give the public a concise yet alluring overview of the restaurant, to attract new customers.
-The site is intended to be intuitive and easy to follow, with lots of well positioned naviation links.
+The site is intended to be intuitive and easy to follow, with lots of well positioned navigation links.

 ## User Stories
 ### Site User